schadenfred/proscrypt-koans/README.md

 ## koan 1.8: Text Editor

 If you already have a text editor you prefer to use, namaste.
 Otherwise, let's install Atom.
-When you do:
+When you can do something similar to:

 `$ atom . &`